pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ### Prerequisites

-First we need to have `Node` and `NPM` installed, since that's OS specific and there's a lot of tutorials out there for that matter I'll leave it as the first homework of the guide.
+First we need to have `Node` and `NPM` (Node Package Manager) installed.
+Since that's OS-specific and there's a lot of tutorials out there, I won't cover installation.
+Think of this as homework for the guide.

 Next let's install Ionic 2 with npm, open a console and type the following commands which will install both `cordova` and `ionic@beta` which is the current version of ionic 2 since it's still in beta as of 24/06/2016.